giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 +++
-title = "Prepare an Azure subscription to run Giant Swarm guest clusters" description = "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm guest clusters." date = "2018-08-09" type = "page" weight = 100 tags = ["tutorial"]
+title = "Prepare an Azure subscription to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm tenant clusters." date = "2018-08-16" type = "page" weight = 100 tags = ["tutorial"]
 +++

-# Prepare an Azure subscription to run Giant Swarm guest clusters
+# Prepare an Azure subscription to run Giant Swarm tenant clusters

-In a Giant Swarm installation the guest clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the host cluster.
+In a Giant Swarm installation the tenant clusters (the clusters running your Kubernetes workloads) can run in a separate Azure subscription from the control plane.
 This gives greater flexibility depending on the requirements and the use case.
-For example, it allows the host cluster to be running in one Azure subscription, while guest clusters operate in different Azure subscriptions, depending on a customer’s department using them.
+For example, it allows the control plane to be running in one Azure subscription, while tenant clusters operate in different Azure subscriptions, depending on a customer’s department using them.

-Giant Swarm operates guest clusters using a service called `azure-operator` which runs on the host cluster.
+Giant Swarm operates tenant clusters using a service called `azure-operator` which runs on the control plane.

 ## Overview

-In order to run Giant Swarm guest clusters, an Azure subscription needs the following elements:
+In order to run Giant Swarm tenant clusters, an Azure subscription needs the following elements:

-- Role definition: a set of permission to operate guest clusters in the Azure subscription.
+- Role definition: a set of permission to operate tenant clusters in the Azure subscription.
 - Service Principal: an identity (bound to the previously defined Role definition) to access the Azure subscription.

 ## Create Azure Role definition and Service Principal

-In order to perform necessary actions to deploy and maintain guest clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
+In order to perform necessary actions to deploy and maintain tenant clusters in your Azure subscription, `azure-operator` needs to access the subscription using a Service Principal.
 Here we describe all the steps to set it up.

 #### 1. Prerequisites